 Consider putting your goals into short-term, intermediate-term, and long-term buckets.
 The short-term budget includes emergency savings.
 Intermediate goals may include buying a house and paying for college.

 A critical long-term goal is retirement.
-But if you have no 401(k) plan and need to dip into those IRAs and HSAs to pay for something that’s in the shorter-term bucket, like a surprise car repair bill, you’re potentially damaging long-term savings.
+But if you have no 401(k) and need to dip into those IRAs and HSAs to pay for something that’s in the shorter-term bucket, such as a surprise car repair bill, you’re potentially damaging long-term savings.
 Any retirement plan needs to rest on a solid foundation, which is why an emergency fund is so important.

 Content intended for educational/informational purposes only.
 Not investment advice, or a recommendation of any security, strategy, or account type.